WESLEY FAMILY SERVICES – NOTICE OF PRIVACY PRACTICES

 - For Health Oversight Activities.
 For example, we will need to provide your health information if requested to do so by the County and/or the State when they oversee the program in which you receive care.
 We will also need to provide information to government agencies that have the right to inspect our offices and/or investigate healthcare practices.

 - For Organ Donation.
 If one of our clients wished to make an eye, organ or tissue donation after their death, we may disclose certain necessary health information to assist the appropriate organ procurement organization.

 - For Research Purposes.
 In certain limited circumstances for example, approved by an appropriate (Privacy Board or Institutional Review board under federal law), we may be permitted to use or provide protected health information for a research study.

 - To Avoid Harm.
 If one of our service providers, counselors, physicians or nurses believes that it is necessary to protect you, or to protect another person or the public as a whole, we may provide protected health information to the police or others who may be able to prevent or lessen the possible harm.
-If you are in treatment with our organization for the propensity to commit a particular type of action, we may not report your statements or provide protected health information about that particular propensity for purposes of avoiding harm.

 - For Specific Government Functions: We may disclose the health information of military personnel or veterans here required by U.S. military authorizations.
 Similarly, we may also disclose a client’s health information for national security purposes, such as assisting in the investigation of suspected terrorists who may be a threat to our nation.